H2CO3/Sparkling/doc/stdlib.md

 in its argument list), which may be called with at least as many arguments as required.

+Note that, at the implementation level, the backing C functions that implement the standard libraries expect that they are only called through the convenience context API, i. e. that their "context info" pointer points to an SpnContext structure.

 A complete list of functions can be found in the `rtlb.h` header file.

 1. I/O library (spn_libio)